DOWNLOAD 👉 CRAG 2022 – 23 V6 Sept 2022 👈 DOWNLOAD

 Any team forfeiting one match in the Pool stage of Shield & Plate competition -or- any team forfeiting a match at any Knockout stage of the Shield & Plate competition

-will be eliminated from the whole competition.
-The offending team will be excluded from entering the Shield & Plate competition the following season.
+May be eliminated from the whole competition.
+The offending team may be excluded from entering the Shield & Plate competition the following season.

 Will progress to the next stage.

 Any team forfeiting more than one quarter of its league matches in any season